Impossibility Theorem for Extending Contextuality to Disturbing Systems: End Matter

+Although relabeling does not fit the definition of post-processing because it depends on context, Axiom \ref{ax: Relabeling} is implied by Post-processing or Joining in conjunction with Nestedness:

-\textbf{Proof of Lemma \ref{lemma: N+P>R}}.
-Let $q$ be an observable of some noncontextual behavior $P$ and let $\{\mathcal{C}_{1},\dots,\mathcal{C}_{n}\}$ be any partition of $\mathcal{C}_{q}$, the collection of all contexts containing $q$.
-For each $i=1,\dots,n$, let $q_{i}$ be a copy of $q$ defined by post-processing, using the identity function $f:O_{q}\to O_q$, $f(u)=u$.
-Post-processing (Axiom \ref{ax: post-processing}) entails that the expanded behavior obtained by incorporating every $q_{i}$ as in Definition \ref{defn: post-processing} is noncontextual.
-Nestedness (Axiom \ref{ax: Nestedness}) then entails that, if we remove each $q_{i}$ from all contexts $c \notin \mathcal{C}_{i}$ (i.e., imposing $q_{i} \prec' c$ if and only if $c \in \mathcal{C}_{i}$) and drop $q$ altogether, the resulting behavior remains noncontextual.
-It is easy to see that the set $q_{1},\dots,q_{n}$ of observables is a relabeling of $q$ in the sense of Axiom \ref{ax: Relabeling}. \ \ \ $ \square $
+\begin{lemma} Nestedness (A\ref{ax: Nestedness}) + Post-processing (A\ref{ax: post-processing}) $\implies$ Relabeling (A\ref{ax: Relabeling}) \end{lemma} \begin{proof} Let $q$ be an observable of some noncontextual behavior $P$ and let $\{\mathcal{C}_{1},\dots,\mathcal{C}_{n}\}$ be any partition of $\mathcal{C}_{q}=\{c:q\prec c\}$.
+For each $i=1,\dots,n$, let $q_{i}$ be a copy of $q$ defined by post-processing, using the identity function $f(u)\equiv u$.
+Axiom \ref{ax: post-processing} entails that the expanded behavior obtained by incorporating every $q_{i}$ is noncontextual.
+Axiom \ref{ax: Nestedness} then entails that, if we remove each $q_{i}$ from all contexts $c \notin \mathcal{C}_{i}$ (i.e., imposing $q_{i} \prec' c$ if and only if $c \in \mathcal{C}_{i}$) and drop $q$ altogether, the resulting behavior remains noncontextual.
+It is easy to see that this behavior corresponds to relabeling $q$ as prescribed in Axiom \ref{ax: Relabeling}. \end{proof}